skoczen/will/docs/plugins/builtins.md

 ## Access settings and config

-Will takes care of passing in environment variables and settings in the `settings` module.
+Will takes care of passing in environment variables and config via the `settings` module.
 To use it:

 config.py: